 Technology public relations connects your stories to sales

-It’s the story of George Yu, who dropped by our office with a big dream on Friday around lunch.
-He showed us the Bluetooth sensor platform he’d invented—and even machined in his Chattanooga lab after an angel round from CRF.
+Entrepreneur George Yu dropped by our office with a big dream on a Friday around lunch.
+He showed us the Bluetooth sensor platform he’d invented—and machined in his Chattanooga lab after an angel round from CRF.

 Our team leaned in, learning the tech, twirling the accelerometer.
-Time stood still, but we got hungry and sent someone for burritos after a couple hours.
-Meanwhile, tireless and inspiring, George painted his vision of being the world’s senor platform.
-He shared that before that world could happen, he needed some customers for Christmas, 3 weeks away.
+Time stood still, but we got hungry and sent someone for burritos.

-Burrito greased fingers signed the contract to bring our team on his team.
-One of our people started cell phone dialing like a maniac, trying to set up opportunities in the precious few days left before Christmas.
-Editors in New York were more chill than usual–it was blizzard season and hard to find anyone in the office.
+Burrito-stained fingers signed the contract to bring our team on his team.
+One of our people started dialing, trying to set up opportunities in the precious few days left before Christmas.
+Editors in New York were chillier than usual–it was blizzard season and hard to find anyone in the office.

-One week later, winter storm ice squeaking under their sneakers, George and one of our Write2Marketeers braved their way to one of the top gadget/technology writers in the US, who was sitting out the storm in his home.
+One week later, winter ice squeaking under their sneakers, George and a Write2Marketeer braved their way to one of the top gadget/technology writers in the US, who was sitting out the storm in his home.
 It was another frigid stop on a Media Tour we organized in just a few days.

 David Pogue’s kind commentary on NODE was instrumental in propelling it to the top of the FORBES Christmas gadget list, and George had his best December (and January) ever.
 A shot in the arm is one thing, but Variable Technology, just like your company, needs regular recurring revenue.

 Even while the product is in development, people have to get paid.
 So just a few weeks later, we crashed CES, the Consumer Electronics Show.
 (Our tech PR team is a regular at CES–here are some tips.)